Skip to main content

 Idle timeout

 Interactive forks have an idle timeout to prevent abandoned forks from blocking normal conversation.
-The default is 10 minutes, configurable via the idle_timeout parameter on enter_fork.
+The default is 10 minutes — configurable via /config fork_idle_timeout.
 The timeout works in two stages:

-1. First timeout — after idle_timeout minutes of inactivity, the scheduler prompts the agent to decide on an exit strategy.
-The agent may choose to save, report, or exit.
+1. First timeout — after the configured idle period, the bot sends a visible note (“fork idle — checking in…”) and then prompts the agent to decide on an exit strategy.
+It may choose to report, exit, or save.

-2. Second timeout — if another idle_timeout period passes with no activity after the prompt, the agent receives a “you MUST exit” message.
+2. Second timeout — if another idle period passes with no activity, the agent receives a stronger prompt to exit.
 The agent always decides the final exit strategy; there is no forced auto-exit.

 Background forks

-Background forks run scheduled tasks (routines, reminders) on disposable forked sessions.
+Background forks run routines and reminders in separate conversations that are discarded when done.
 They differ from interactive forks in several ways:

 AspectInteractiveBackground

-TimeoutIdle timeout (default 10 min)Hard timeout (30 minutes)
+TimeoutIdle timeout (fork_idle_timeout, default 10 min)Hard timeout (bg_fork_timeout, default 30 min)

-When the main session is busy at the time a background fork starts (lock held at launch), the fork runs in quiet mode — non-critical ping_user and discord_embed calls return errors, and the agent uses report_updates instead.
-For full background fork configuration (isolated mode, model overrides, tool restrictions, update_main_session modes, allow_ping), see Background forks.
+When you’re mid-conversation at the time a background fork starts, the fork runs in quiet mode — non-critical notifications are blocked, and the agent reports findings to the main session instead.
+For full background fork configuration (isolated mode, model overrides, tool restrictions, reporting modes), see Background forks.

 Pending updates